empathy-mp3/ENDLESS-TOWERS/SECRETDOCS.md

 # the shop

-should any Cold Hard Cash be sent to The Shop, we may make some purchases! the shop resets roughly every day (if i have the time to reset it), but we may reroll it to reset it early. keep in mind that prices may change, especially if multiple of 1 thing is purchased. all items are permanent, unless specified otherwise.
+should any Cold Hard Cash be sent to The Shop, we may make some purchases! the shop resets roughly every day (if i have the time to reset it). keep in mind that prices may change, especially if multiple of 1 thing is purchased. all items are permanent, unless specified otherwise.